AMZGstudio/AMZGstudio/README.md

-Hi, im AMZG, a programmer.
+Hi, I'm AMZG, a programmer.
-i like automating everything!
+I like automating everything!